VlachosGroup/nextorch/docs/source/user/doe.rst

 .. note::

     :code:`X_init` is always in a unit scale.

-    Setting the :code:`seed` parameter in random designs could make sure that the same data are generated every time.
+    Setting the :code:`seed` parameter in random designs could make sure that the same set of data are generated every time.

 Example
 ----------
+The examples are for a 3-dimensional system.
-Generate a full factorial design with 5 levels.
+Generate a full factorial design with 5 levels in each dimension.

 .. code-block:: python